Fisixus/merge-game/README.md

 # 🧩 Merge Game (Travel Town-Inspired)

 A **merge-based puzzle game** built in Unity using C#.
 Players merge items to create higher-level objects and complete tasks.
-The game features an inventory system, level-based progression, and various mergeable objects.
+The game features an **inventory system, level-based progression, and producer mechanics**.

+---

 ## 📖 About the Project

 This project was developed as a **case study** and is not intended for commercial use.
 It replicates the core mechanics of **Travel Town-style** merging games while implementing **clean code architecture** and efficient **design patterns**.

+---

-### 🛠️ Built With
+## 🛠️ Built With

 - **Unity 2022.3.8**
 - **C#**
 - **Third-Party Libraries:**